 The two smaller mooncakes on the right are snowy mooncakes.

 How to Eat a Mooncake

 The most traditional way to eat a mooncake is an auspicious one.
-Slice it into eight pieces (eight is an incredibly lucky number in Chinese culture) and share it with loved ones.
+Slice it into eight pieces (eight is an auspicious number in Chinese culture) and share it with loved ones.
 Yes, I realize that I forgot to do this in the above photo.

-Snowy mooncakes are also sharable but since they’re tinier… whether you share is up to you!
+Snowy mooncakes are also shareable but since they’re tinier… whether you share is up to you!

 Where to Find Mooncakes

-In Asia, luxury hotels, bakeries and restaurants offer beautifully-packaged mooncakes for pre-order prior to the festival.
+In Asia, luxury hotels, bakeries, and restaurants offer beautifully-packaged mooncakes for pre-order before the festival.
 I’ve seen people stress out about the packaging as much as the quality of the mooncake itself.
 However, mooncakes are sold in larger bakeries year-round.

 Fun Moon Festival Products

 Those of us living outside of Asia may turn to Amazon to gear up for Moon Festival.
 As an Amazon Associate, I earn from qualifying purchases.